Mukhtarali212/game-of-life/readme.md

-This is readme file for game of life
+This is readme file for gol